pkspyder007/presentbuddy/CONTRIBUTING.md

-# Contributing to QuickPresent OSS
+# Contributing to PresentBuddy

-Thank you for your interest in contributing to QuickPresent OSS!
+Thank you for your interest in contributing to PresentBuddy!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct